cablelabs/snaps-boot/doc/source/install/install.md

  - When three physical networks are used, the external and tenant traffic are separated.
 - Each NIC needs to be on a separate VLAN.
-- The first NIC is the admin network.
+- The first NIC is the management network.
 This is used to install Linux on the host machines.
-- All host machines are connected to build node (machine running SNAPS-Boot) and have Internet access connectivity via data interface.
+- All host machines are connected to Build Server (machine running SNAPS-Boot) and have Internet access connectivity via data interface.

-> Note: Build node should have http/https and ftp proxy if node is behind corporate firewall.
+> Note: Build Server should have http/https and ftp proxy if node is behind corporate firewall.
 Set the http/https proxy for apt.

-### 2.4 Build Node Setup
+### 2.4 Build Server Setup

-The Build Node is where you run SNAPS-Boot.
+The Build Server is where you run SNAPS-Boot.
 You will need to install Ubuntu 16.04 Xenial as host OS.
 This host needs to be able to reach the Internet to download the software.

-1. Install Ubuntu on the Build Node
+1. Install Ubuntu on the Build Server
 2. Download SNAPS-boot from GitHub
 ```
 wget https://github.com/cablelabs/snaps-boot/archive/master.zip